Map

 |---|---|---|

-Mapbox API Key | Tile rendering | Must have access to the Mapbox styles you intend to use. |
+| Mapbox API Key | Tile rendering | Must have access to the Mapbox styles you intend to use. |

-Google Maps API Key | Google Places search; Save as Account | Enable the Places API in Google Cloud Console. |
+| Google Maps API Key | Google Places search; Save as Account | Enable the Places API in Google Cloud Console. |

-Flourish API credentials (FL_API_*) | Reserved for future Flourish integrations | Optional. |
+Flourish API credentials (FL_API_*) | Reserved for future integrations | Optional. |

-3. Create one or more layersβ
+3. Create One or More Layers

-4. Link layers to a mapβ
+4. Link Layers to a Map

 | Field | Value |